 September is World Alzheimer’s Month, with a focus on World Alzheimer’s day on 21st September.
-This years theme is ‘Let’s talk about dementia’.
-It aims to highlight the importance of taking the time to talk and helping to break the silence around dementia.
+It can highlight the importance of taking the time to talk and helping to break the silence around dementia.

 The month is a global opportunity to raise awareness around dementia, one of the biggest challenges we face, with nearly 50 million people living with dementia worldwide. it is important for everyone to understand how it impacts the daily lives of people affected by the condition and challenge the stigma that surrounds it.
 People and organisations have a chance to demonstrate how we can overcome these issues and help people live well with dementia.
 Find out more about how to get involved in the UK from Alzheimer’s Society.